 Armed with a sharp script that explores its characters' moral boundaries and slick animation by Production I.G., Psycho-Pass is a stylish and intelligent crime thriller like nothing else.

-Bright, quirky and undeniably charming, That Time I Got Reincarnated as a Slime is an addicting and rewarding series that never fails to deliver on its fun characters and meticulous world-building, even if its story is nothing special.
+Bright, quirky and charming, That Time I Got Reincarnated as a Slime is an addicting and rewarding series that always delivers on its fun characters and meticulous world-building, even if its story is lacks some actual weight.

 Rather than just using tired old character tropes, Kaguya-Sama wraps them up in a fun, silly premise before adding creative animation and quirky, affable personalities to deliver an effective and satisfying comedy.